RsyncProject/rsync/rsyncd.conf.5.md

     client's hostname and IP address.
 If none of the patterns match, then the connection is rejected.

-    Each pattern can be in one of five forms:
+    Each pattern can be in one of six forms:

     - a dotted decimal IPv4 address of the form a.b.c.d, or an IPv6 address of the form a:b:c::d:e:f.
 In this case the incoming machine's IP address